Art Schlichter: Early life

 Art Schlichter was born in Bloomingburg, Ohio, on April 25, 1960.
 He played basketball and football at Miami Trace High School, where he showed enormous promise as a quarterback and never lost a game in thirty starts; his record was only blemished by one tie.
 Schlichter's gambling habit began during this period with a visit to Scioto Downs, a harness racing track near Columbus, where he and several friends pooled their resources to bet and win on a race.
 He quickly became a regular, and Scioto Downs remained his favorite track over the years.

-Schlichter was a four-year starter at the Ohio State University (OSU), the last starting quarterback for legendary Buckeyes coach Woody Hayes.
+Schlichter was a four-year starter at Ohio State University (OSU), the last starting quarterback for legendary Buckeyes coach Woody Hayes.
 According to Schlichter's father, Hayes was so enthralled with the young quarterback that he was willing to jettison his "three yards and a cloud of dust" offense and throw as many as 25 times a game if Schlichter signed with the Buckeyes.
 Schlichter threw the interception that led to Hayes' assault on Clemson linebacker Charlie Bauman in the 1978 Gator Bowl, an act that led to the coach's firing the next day.

 In his four years as a Buckeye, between 1978 and 1981, Schlichter tallied 7,547 passing yards and 50 touchdown passes, with 46 interceptions.
 He also rushed for 1,303 yards and 35 touchdowns.
 At the time, Schlichter was OSU's all-time leader in total offense; he was passed in passing yards by J. T. Barrett in the 2010s, while Dwayne Haskins broke his single-game passing record of 458 in 2018.
 He finished in the top six of Heisman Trophy balloting during his last three years—fourth as a sophomore, sixth as a junior and fifth as a senior.
 In his sophomore year, Schlichter led the Buckeyes to an undefeated regular season.
 They had a chance to win at least a share of the national championship in the 1980 Rose Bowl but lost to the USC Trojans by one point.
 In 1981, sportswriter Ritter Collett published a biography of Schlichter entitled Straight Arrow.

 During his college career, Schlichter was frequently spotted at Scioto Downs with a prominent Ohio gambler.
 Although the Columbus and OSU police departments became suspicious, the athletic department felt it lacked enough evidence to notify the National Collegiate Athletic Association (NCAA).
 Schlichter turned his attention from horses to sports betting by his junior year at OSU; by the end of that year he had lost thousands of dollars gambling on college and professional sports.
 On several occasions he was seen at Scioto Downs with Hayes' successor as head coach, Earle Bruce, a fact which helped cover up early problems emerging while Schlichter was at OSU.